 Start by treating product terms as internal labels, not compliance conclusions.
 Define them clearly in your PRD, then keep the legal conclusion open until it is tied to a specific form, rule, or notice.

-In the provided materials, terms like “platform wallet,” “float,” and “interest-bearing” are not defined with regulator-backed meanings.
+In these materials, terms like "platform wallet," "float," and "interest-bearing" are not defined with regulator-backed meanings.
 Use them as working labels, document exactly what the product does, and do not treat the label itself as a settled compliance category.
-What is clearly supported here is narrower and document-specific:

 Map money-movement functions to evidence-backed compliance checkpoints before you name features in the PRD.
 If you lead with labels like "wallet," "instant payout," or "yield," it becomes easy to bury the real compliance work inside UX decisions.